-Our freestanding ER of Shawnee was created to better serve the northeast Johnson County community with around the clock adult and pediatric emergency care.
-From sprains and broken bones to middle-of-the-night fevers and allergic reactions, we’re here to help 24/7.
-At the ER of Shawnee, we understand that your emergency is the most important one
+At the ER of Shawnee, we understand that your emergency is the most important one.
+Our freestanding ER of Shawnee serves the northeast Johnson County community with around the clock, 24/7 emergency care for adults and kids.
+From sprains and broken bones to middle-of-the-night fevers and allergic reactions, we’re here to help.

 ER of Shawnee is a conveniently located, full-service emergency room with: